AmirAcleAbd/VictoriaStatePainter/README.md

 A program that takes a valid province map (all unique colors), and generates an almost 100% working state file

-currently missing:
+# currently missing:
--port/city/mask locations
--seas
--any sort of safeguard
--import text files
--polish
+ //  import state_files
+ //  polish
--gpu offloading
+ //  gpu offloading
+ //  verification all colors used and if its a valid province png